davsec-teaching/ECS160-Winter2025/Homework-2.md

 **Getting started**

-Start a new project and a new Github repo.
+Create a new IntelliJ project and sync it with a new Github repo.
 Add all the dependencies in `pom.xml` from the previous assignment that you think will be useful in this assignment.

 We will persist the social media posts in a Redis database.
 [Redis](https://redis.io/) is a simple key-value store, which supports persistence.
 If you don't have redis installed, install it on your local machine by following the instructions